ox-vgg/via/CodeDoc.md

 Author: [Abhishek Dutta](mailto:adutta_REMOVE_@robots.ox.ac.uk)

+> This code documentation is based on VIA-1.0.x version codebase.
+There are some
+> major differences between VIA-1.0.x and VIA-2.0.y codebase.

 VGG Image Annotator (VIA) application is contained in a single html file with definitions of CSS style and Javascript code blocks.